mcuringa/mcuringa.github.com/cv.md

 Refereed conference papers & presentations
 ------------------------------------------
+Curinga, R., Hung, A. C. Y., & **Curinga, M.** (accepted).
+ChatGPT Translanguaging for multilingual learners. _The American Association for Applied Linguistics (AAAL) 2025_.
+Denver, Colorado, March 22-25, 2025.

+**Curinga, M.** & de Freitas, E. (2024).
+Computational Thinking and the Infant Mind: Towards the New Empiricisms of Software Studies. _The 12th International Conference On Feminist New Materialisms_, Dublin, Ireland, August 26-28, 2024.

 **Curinga, M.** (2024) Online Platforms and Code/Space: Increasing Access and Equity in Computer Science Education. _The 2024 Annual Meeting of the American Education Research Association_, Philadelphia, PA, April 11-14, 2024.

 **Curinga, M.** and Geier, J. (2024).
 Mapping open school and census data in New York City. _NYC Open Data Week 2024_, New York, NY, March 16-24, 2024.